-State project director will ensure:
+State Project Director will ensure:

-- 1. Provider completes scope of work. - 2.
-Training contracts are in place and trainings are scheduled. - 3.
-Challenges with cross system coordination are addressed.
+- 1. Provider completes scope of work - 2.
+Training contracts are in place and trainings are scheduled - 3.
+Challenges with cross system coordination are addressed - 4.
+Sustainability plans are in place 6 months before the end of the pilot project